Skip to main content

 1. What is an electronic prescription?

-3. What will change with the introduction of e-prescribing
+4. What will change with the introduction and widespread use of electronic prescriptions

 1. What is electronic prescription?